george3r/KNN_Blind_Project/README.md

 This project illustrates the workflow I typically follow for KNN analysis.

 KNN analysis created as part of the Python for Data Science and Machine Learning Bootcamp on Udemy.com.
+This data set is a 'blind' data set with dummy variable names.